frederic-perez/AmE-dictionary/data/dictionary.md

 __chestnut__ _n_ :three::mute:[ches~~t~~nut]:hammer:
 __chevron__ _n_
 __chew the fat__ _idiom_ To chat or gossip.
+__chew the/(one’s) cud__ _idiom_ To think deeply; to be deeply involved in private thought.
+(Alludes to the cow’s habit of bringing food back from the first stomach into the mouth to chew it, called chewing the cud.) _He’s chewing his cud about what to do next._
 __chewed up__
 __chic__ _Target has been trying to gain back the chic status._
 __chicanery__ _n_ :four: The use of clever plans or actions to deceive people.